HaoyangChen/TLH-Database-Design/README.md

 # Databse Design - The Living Hood App
-### Author: Haoyang (Eric) Chen, Yutong Wei
+### Author: Haoyang (Eric) Chen, Yutong Wei,Lizi Xian
 ### [Live Site](https://haoyangchen.github.io/TLH-Database-Design/)

 ## 1: Defining the purpose of the databse:
 Residential Services Tracking and Management

 ## 2: Listing down major functional requirements:
-- The application can be used by current tenants, administrators, and service providers
+- The application can be used by current tenants, maintenances and cleaning staffs
-- Users should be able to sign up with email address and selected property
+- Users should be able to sign up with email address using a pin code send by adminstrators.
 - Users should be able to reset password with their email account
 - Administrators/IT can update and delete information
-- Tenants should be able to view the account balance and detailed statement of each month
+- The database will retain all the billing details within 12 months.
 - Tenants should be able to report maintainence to the system with the information of Category, Description, Photos, Time Duration Preference, and Property Access Information.
 - Tenants are able to view announcement for the community and events
 - Different service providers in charge of different category or categories